andrewmac03/custom_airfoil_plotter/README.md

 # custom_airfoil_plotter
 Used to plot, export, and evaluate the performance of custom, user specified airfoils.

+## acknowledgements
-xfoil_runner is a modified version of xfoil-runner made by JARC99 who's github is linked below: https://github.com/JARC99/xfoil-runner/tree/main/xfoil_runner
+xfoil_runner is a modified version of xfoil-runner made by JARC99 who's github is linked: https://github.com/JARC99/xfoil-runner/tree/main/xfoil_runner

-## To use the airfoil plotter import airfoil from airfoil_plotter
+## To use the airfoil plotter

+import airfoil from airfoil_plotter

 call airfoil to generate an airfoil object, Specify the following parameters: